senserf/picos/PicOS/MSP430/BOARDS/CC430W/README.txt

-These are the definitions for the "broken" new Warsaw board.
-Directory FIXES contains corrections (modified files) for the "corrected" board (which we do not have yet, as of 111012).
+Directory BROKEN contains files for the broken version of the board (conflicting connections of CMA3000 and EEPROM).

+Directory FIXES contains the correct versions of the affected files for the target board.

+Make sure to copy the respective file to here according to the board version you use.

-Note that board_options.sys includes frequency adjustments for the "bad" RF crystal.
+Note that board_options.sys in BROKEN includes frequency adjustments for the "bad" RF crystal.